bossardaaron/ETL-Project/README.md

-ETL Project, United States GDP and Personal Spending Data by State Team 10: Aaron Bossard & Jin Lee
+ETL Project, United States GDP and Personal Income Data by State Team 10: Aaron Bossard & Jin Lee

 OVERVIEW:

-We were interested in comparing gross domestic product data and personal savings data by state in the United States for 2018.
+We were interested in comparing gross domestic product data and personal inceome data by state in the United States for 2018.

 EXTRACT: